Global Approaches to Curb the Health Impact of Climate Change

 - Paris, France, has an app to help residents find cooling stations during heatwaves.
 In the summer of 2019, temperatures in Paris soared to a record-high 108.6°F/42.6°C during heatwaves that killed approximately 1,500 people across France.
 In response, the city of Paris began mapping its network of “cool islands.”
 These were 800, generally free sites like shaded parks, trees, and fountains, as well as buildings like swimming pools, museums and malls that served as a refuge for residents during periods of extreme heat.
 The project resulted in the creation of the EXTREMA Paris app, which geolocates the user to suggest the closest cool spots from their location.
 More than 7,000 Parisians have been identified as vulnerable during extreme heat—mostly elderly people and young children.
 Heatwaves also dramatically affect economic productivity, sometimes reducing productivity by one-third.
 Through the Extrema project, the city of Paris was able to inform residents about how and where to cool off, while maintaining their health and economic productivity.
 Developing an app also ensured the information is widely available for free.
 Thanks to the app’s accessibility, the city recorded increased downloads before the July 2019 heat wave in Europe.

-Our $3M funding opportunity will give U.S. cities the opportunity to bring proven approaches, like those from Cape Town, Chennai, and Paris, to their community.
+Taking Action in U.S. CitiesWe’re excited to be supporting a number of U.S. cities in bringing proven approaches, like those from Cape Town, Chennai, and Paris, to their community.
 Because, when it comes to health, we know that good ideas have no borders.

-Big and small cities across the globe have so much to teach us about how to do this work most effectively, and ensure that everyone has a fair and just opportunity to live the healthiest life possible.
-I look forward to hearing about the lessons and solutions you want to bring to your community to improve the health of people and the planet.
+Big and small cities across the globe have so much to teach us about how to do this sustainable development work most effectively, and ensure that everyone has a fair and just opportunity to live the healthiest life possible.
+I hope you too find inspiration from the world, as you work to improve the health of people and the planet.

 About the Author